Registering a domain name involves only a few short steps. But despite being a straightforward process, it’s not something you want to rush.

-Once you’ve decided on a registrar and a good domain name, you’re ready to proceed with purchasing your domain name.
-Once you’ve purchased your domain, your provider will reserve and register it on your behalf.
+Once you’ve decided on a registrar and a good domain name, you’re ready to proceed with purchasing your domain.
+Once you’ve done so, your provider will reserve and register it on your behalf.

 Registering a domain name with Shopify

-To register a domain with Shopify, start by logging into your Shopify store and proceeding with these steps:
+To register a domain with Shopify, start by logging into your Shopify store and proceed with these steps: